Court interpreters are necessary to interpret for the thousands of non-English speakers who make appearances in US courtrooms every year.

 There are many skills required for an interpreter to be able to work competently in a legal setting.

-It helps for a court interpreter to have excellent public speaking skills and be able to reign in emotion while working.
+It helps for a court interpreter to have excellent public speaking skills and the ability to reign in emotion while working.
 Some testimony may be shocking or graphic, and a court interpreter cannot be daunted by conveying this information.

 Additionally, a court interpreter must be able to refrain from expressing personal opinions or taking a side while interpreting.